 It’s important that parents get their children vaccinated against COVID-19 if they’re over 12 years old and eligible.
-But for those that are too young to receive the vaccination, it’s important that they’re surrounded by vaccinated people, especially in schools.
+But for those who are too young to receive the vaccination, it’s important that they’re surrounded by vaccinated people, especially in schools.

-President Biden called for all governors to require vaccinations for teachers and other school staff.
+President Joe Biden called for all governors to require vaccinations for teachers and other school staff.
 So far, nine states, as well as the District of Columbia and Puerto Rico, enforce COVID-19 vaccination requirements for staff members at K-12 schools.
 They include:

 - New Jersey

 - New York